salto-io/salto/docs/user_guide.md

 salto fetch
 ```

-Lets stop and take a look at our workspace directory structure (for more info see [here](#workspace-directory-structure)):
+Let's stop and take a look at our workspace directory structure (for more info see [here](#workspace-directory-structure)):
 ```shell
 — salto.config/
 - envs/                  # folder for env specific configuration